antarctica/metadata-library/README.md

 ## Testing

 All code in the `bas_metadata_library` module must be covered by tests, defined in `tests/`.
-This project uses [PyTest](https://docs.pytest.org/en/latest/) which should be ran in a random order using [pytest-random-order](https://pypi.org/project/pytest-random-order/).
+This project uses [PyTest](https://docs.pytest.org/en/latest/) which should be run in a random order using [pytest-random-order](https://pypi.org/project/pytest-random-order/).

 Tests are written to create metadata records based on a series of configurations defined in `tests/resources/configs/`.